30 Italian Clothing Brands Every Man Should Know

 Now offering a formidable range of outerwear together with distinctive ready-to-wear essentials, the company has been part of the Moncler group since 2020.

 No wardrobe (or shoe rack) is complete without a pair of Tod’s shoes.
-Exactly which style you go for is up to you – we have a soft spot for the loafers – but the Tod’s collection is defined by timeless design, Italian elegance and the finest materials and craftsmanship.
+Exactly which style you go for is up to you – we have a soft spot for the loafers – but Tod’s collection is defined by timeless design, Italian elegance and the finest materials and craftsmanship.

 Filippo Della Valle founded the company in 1900 so the brand has been decking the feet of men and women for more than a century.
-In more recent years, the collection has included luxury sneakers as wardrobes become ever more casual, and you can also find exemplary accessories such as leather belts and bags.
+In more recent years, the collection has included luxury sneakers as wardrobes become ever more casual, and you can also find exemplary accessories such as leather belts and luxury bags.

 It’s another titan of the fashion world: Valentino was founded in Rome by Valentino Garavani in 1960 oozing the traditional elegance of tailored Italian couture.
 Today, it’s worth looking to creative director Pierpaolo Piccioli to discover just what makes Valentino tick.